 - Design Patterns: Elements of Reusable Object-Oriented Software p.133

 Again, this definition is structured in a way that we can quickly ascertain name - problem - solution.
-Let's quickly break this one down.
-First of all, prototype is an accessible name, familiar to folks acquainted with various disciplines, being applicable to things from test models in the automobile industry to character design in literature.
-Second, we have a definition which we can immediately determine defines a method of object creation - an object created via the prototype pattern is created as a copy of another object that already exists (already instantiated - state and all).
+A quick breakdown will demonstrate that it's as user-friendly a definition as the previous architectural ones.
+First, prototype is an accessible name, familiar to folks acquainted with various disciplines, being applicable to things from test models in the automobile industry to character design in literature.
+Second, the problem is object creation, specifically creating certain types of objects.
+Last, the solution is that an object created via the prototype pattern is created as a copy of another object that already exists, thus inheriting its type and state.

-Hopefully with this comparison of architectural pattern language and software pattern language, it's easier to see that the concept of establishing design patterns is an effort to categorize problems into a language - a vernacular - that communicates clear solutions to the common problems.
+Hopefully with this comparison of architectural pattern language and software pattern language, it's easier to see that the concept of establishing design patterns is an effort to categorize problems into a language - a vernacular - that communicates clear solutions to common problems.
 More importantly, I hope that it demonstrates that it is not, or at least should not, be a badge of academic superiority.
-If the temptation to be smug for one's knowledge of a pattern arises, perhaps they should ask themselves if the person who chose to include a mudroom on their house's floor plan should feel equally so.
-Actually, they should feel proud - but because they masterfully applied a tried and true pattern to a common problem, not because identifying that the floorplan needed a mud room was a scholarly act.
+Whether creating objects via prototypal inheritance or designing an entrance foyer and putting the kitchen on the South side of a house, a pattern should be practical rather than pie-in-the-sky.

 Thinking in Abstractions

 To get here though, we need to be able to identify problems, categorize them, and mentally link them with patterns.
-We may even need to define a pattern, A Pattern Language-style by establishing name - problem - solution definitions.
-This requires becoming familiar with and demystifying another concept: abstraction.
+We may even need to define a pattern by establishing name - problem - solution definitions like we saw in A Pattern Language.
+This requires becoming familiar with and demystifying another occassionally intimidating concept: abstraction.
 Like patterns, abstraction is everywhere, used in all industries that deal with same problems over and over again.
-And like patterns, it's we can look to other industries to take that cold, occasionally soulless tech industry edge off of our idea of it.
+And also like patterns, we can look to other industries to take that cold, occasionally soulless tech industry edge off of our idea of it.

 First, a definition from Greg Michaelson in his book Functional Programming Through Lambda Calculus: